ThibaultBee/StreamPack/README.md

 # StreamPack: RTMP and [SRT](https://github.com/Haivision/srt) live streaming SDK for Android

-StreamPack is Swiss Army Knife for live streaming broadcast on Android.
-It achieves professional quality while running with low CPU usage.
+StreamPack is a modern Swiss Army Knife for live streaming broadcast on Android.
+It achieves professional audio and video quality while running with low CPU usage.
 And don't worry, it is still easy to use.

-Simplify your live streaming integration and make your life easier.
+Simplify your live streaming integration.

 ## Setup